automl/DEHB/benchmarking/BENCHMARKING.md

 Please follow the installtion guide below, to benchmark your changes.

-## Installation Guide
+## Installation Guide HPOBench
-The following guide walks you throuh on how to install hpobench and run the benchmarking script.
-Here, we assume that you execute the commands in your cloned DEHB repository.
+The following guide walks you throuh installing hpobench and running the benchmarking script.
+Here, we assume that you execute the commands in your cloned DEHB repository and you have a clean (virtual) python 3.8 environment.
 ### Installing HPOBench
 ```
 git clone https://github.com/automl/HPOBench.git